TENSION LINKS - ARE YOUR MEASUREMENTS ACCURATE?

 |Pin Size is Critical|

 Here at Morehouse, we have done testing this issue in mind.
 Forged pins, for example, can differ by small amounts in diameter from pin to pin.
 Depending on the Scale manufacturer, we have seen differences up to 1.7% between different sets of pins (Picture above and below demonstrate this).
 If your instrument has an accuracy of 0.1%, your error could be 17 times greater by substituting pins.

 |Tension Link Loaded with Proper Pin Size|

 Okay, I have my pins.
 I will always use the same ones, so now I am set.
 Is there anything else to worry about?
 Maybe.
 If you are using forged pins and they are not aligned in the same position they were calibrated in, there could be additional random measurement error.
 In our Lab, we have notes on each instrument and the way the loading pins should be aligned so we can duplicate calibrations.
 We reference the pin diameter used on all our certificates and will put notes in with the instrument explaining the loading procedure.

 It is important to position any forged loading pins through the shackles the same way that we had the pins positioned during our calibration.
 There can be variation in the surface of the pins from one pin to the next.
-This variation may effect your ability to reproduce the calibration results.
+This variation may affect your ability to reproduce the calibration results.
 We have a standard practice to label the pins.
-Standard practice is to label the TOP PIN, BOTTOM PIN and mark the direction of each pin with an up arrow at the 12:00 position.
-This helps the end user eliminate as much variation as possible, allowing for reproducible measurements.
+Standard practice is to label the TOP PIN, BOTTOM PIN, and mark the direction of each pin with an up arrow at the 12:00 position.
+This helps the end-user eliminate as much variation as possible, allowing for reproducible measurements.

 Tension Links Good Measurement Practice: